Nonformal learning: Advantages

 Non-formal education is beneficial in a number of ways.
 There are activities that encourage young people to choose their own programme and projects that are important because they offer the youth the flexibility and freedom to explore their emerging interests.
 When the youth can choose the activities in which they can participate, they have opportunities to develop several skills like decision making skills.
 A distinction can be made between "participant functionality" and "societal functionality" of non-formal education.
 Participant functionality refers to the aimed advantages for the individual participants in non-formal education, while societal functionality refers to the benefits non-formal education has on society in general.

 Non-formal learning has experiential learning activities that foster the development of skills and knowledge.
 This helps in building the confidence and abilities among the youth of today.
 It also helps in development of personal relationships not only among the youth but also among the adults.
 It helps in developing interpersonal skills among the young people as they learn to interact with peers outside the class and with adults in the community.

 Necessity

 Formal education system are inadequate to effectively meet the needs of the individual and the society.
 The need to offer more and better education at all levels, to a growing number of people, particularly in developing countries, the scant success of current formal education systems to meet all such demands, has shown the need to develop alternatives to learning.

 The rigid structure of formal schools, mainly because of rules and regulations than concentrating on the real need of the students, offering curriculum that leans away from the individual and from society, far more concerned with performing programmes than reaching useful objectives.
 This called for non-formal education which starting from the basic need of the students, is concerned with the establishment of strategies that are compatible with reality.

+Disadvantages

+The recognition of non-formal learning through credentials, diplomas, certificates, and awards is sorely lacking, which can negatively affect employment opportunities which require specific certification or degrees.

+Non-formal learning, due to its 'unofficial' and ad-hoc nature, may also not have a specific curriculum with a clear structure and direction which also implies a lack of accountability due to an over-reliance on self-assessment.
+Moreover, more often than not, the organizations or individuals providing non-formal learning tend to be teachers who were not professionally trained, thus meaning they possess less qualities than professionally trained teachers, which will negatively affect the students.